rathneesh06/abhiyaan-app/README.md

 __Subtask A__:
 The three main elements for football  are :

-1. Coordination: Every bot has to coordinate with each other to play
+1. Coordination: Every bot has to coordinate with each other bot to play .

 2. Cooperation : Every robot has to cooperate with each other , for exaample if one fails , the others have to take initiative and fill in the roll of the failed robot